Governance

 Section 3.
 Vice Chair of the Board.

-1. The Board shall have the option to elect a maximum of two (2) Vice Chairs of the Board by a vote of Directors holding a majority of the voting power of all Directors present at any meeting at which a quorum is present.
+1. The Board shall elect a maximum of two (2) Vice Chairs of the Board by a vote of Directors holding a majority of the voting power of all Directors present at any meeting at which a quorum is present.

 1. A Vice Chair shall serve a one (1) year term and he or she shall be eligible for re-election in subsequent years.
 In no case shall a Vice Chair serve in such capacity for more than a total of four (4) years.